-As of December 31, 2023 2022
+As of December 31, 2024 2023

-Net deferred tax assets \$ 15,064 \$ 6,859
+Net deferred tax assets \$ 17,644 \$ 15,064

-Net deferred tax liabilities (1,401) (1,439)
+Net deferred tax liabilities (1,007) (1,401)

-Total deferred taxes, net \$ 13,663 \$ 5,420
+Total deferred taxes, net \$ 16,637 \$ 13,663

 We have elected the period cost method (costs are treated as a current period expense when incurred) under U.S. GAAP as it relates to GILTI income inclusions in U.S. taxable income.
 Each reporting period we analyze our indefinite reinvestment assertions with respect to undistributed foreign earnings.
-As of December 31, 2023, we continue to assert that we do not intend to reinvest undistributed foreign earnings indefinitely in our foreign subsidiaries.
+As of December 31, 2024, we continue to assert that we do not intend to reinvest undistributed foreign earnings indefinitely in our foreign subsidiaries.

-We have provided a valuation allowance of \$18.5 million and \$18.0 million as of December 31, 2023 and 2022, respectively, for certain deferred tax assets, including foreign net operating losses, for which we cannot conclude it is more likely than not that they will be realized.
-We reviewed our tax positions and increased the valuation allowance by approximately \$0.5 million in 2023.
-For financial reporting purposes, the increase in valuation allowances increases income tax expenses in the year recorded.
-At December 31, 2023, we had approximately \$16.7 million of foreign tax and withholding credits.
-Of the \$16.7 million credits, \$16.4 million are foreign tax credits, many of which expire in 2024 and a majority of which are offset by a valuation allowance.
+We have provided a valuation allowance of \$18.9 million and \$18.5 million as of December 31, 2024 and 2023, respectively, for certain deferred tax assets, including foreign net operating losses, for which we cannot conclude it is more likely than not that they will be realized.
+We reviewed our tax positions and removed the deferred tax asset and associated valuation allowance for tax credits which expired at the end of the period.
+We increased the valuation allowance for other deferred tax assets which we do not expect to use before expiration.
+For financial reporting purposes, the increase in valuation allowances increases income tax expense in the year recorded.
+At December 31, 2024, we had approximately \$12.4 million of foreign tax and withholding credits.
+Of the \$12.4 million credits, \$12.1 million are foreign tax credits, many of which we do not expect to use before expiration and are offset by a valuation allowance.

-At December 31, 2023, foreign subsidiaries had unused operating loss carryovers for tax purposes of approximately \$4.4 million, tax effected.
-The net operating losses will expire at various dates from 2024 through 2034, with the exception of those in some foreign jurisdictions where there is no expiration.
+At December 31, 2024, foreign subsidiaries had unused operating loss carryovers for tax purposes of approximately \$.4 million, tax effected.
+The net operating losses will expire at various dates from 2025 through 2035, with the exception of those in some foreign jurisdictions where there is no expiration.
 The foreign net operating losses have a valuation allowance recorded against the portion expected to expire before utilization.

 We are subject to regular audits by federal, state and foreign tax authorities.
 These audits may result in additional tax liabilities.
 We believe we have appropriately provided for income taxes for all years.
 Several factors drive the calculation of our tax reserves.
-Some of these factors include: (i) the expiration of various statutes of limitations; (ii) changes in tax law and regulations; (iii) the issuance of tax rulings; and (iv) settlements with tax authorities.
+Some of these factors include: (i) the expiration of various statutes of limitations; (ii) changes in tax law and regulations; (iii) the issuance of tax rulings and (iv) settlements with tax authorities.
 Changes in any of these factors may result in adjustments to our reserves, which would impact our reported financial results.

-Our U.S. federal income tax returns for 2020 through 2022 are open to examination for federal tax purposes.
-We have several foreign tax jurisdictions that have open tax years from 2018 through 2022.
+Our U.S. federal income tax returns for 2021 through 2023 are open to examination for federal tax purposes.
+We have several foreign tax jurisdictions that have open tax years from 2019 through 2023.

-The total outstanding balance for liabilities related to unrecognized tax benefits at December 31, 2023 and 2022 was \$.6 million and \$0.2 million, respectively, all of which would favorably impact the rate if recognized.
+The total outstanding balance for liabilities related to unrecognized tax benefits at December 31, 2024 and 2023 was \$0.9 million and \$0.6 million, respectively, all of which would favorably impact the rate if recognized.
 Included in these amounts is approximately \$0.1 million and \$0.1 million, respectively, of combined interest and penalties.
-We increased interest and penalties approximately \$13,000 and \$0.1 million for the years ended December 31, 2023 and 2022, respectively.
+We increased interest and penalties approximately \$8,000 and \$13,000 for the years ended December 31, 2024 and 2023, respectively.
 We account for interest expense and penalties for unrecognized tax benefits as part of our income tax provision.

-During the years ended December 31, 2023 and 2022, we added approximately \$0.4 million and \$0.2 million, respectively, to our liability for unrecognized tax benefits.
+During the years ended December 31, 2024 and 2023, we added approximately \$0.3 million and \$0.4 million, respectively, to our liability for unrecognized tax benefits.